 - Paper Goods/ Stationery

 Be polite and professional.
-I think that this is pretty much common sense, but I wanted to include a email I sent out to a baker.
+I think this is pretty much common sense, but I wanted to include an email I sent out to a baker.
 I really liked her work, so I figured I would try reaching out.
-I think this is one of the hardest things to do, just having the courage and confidence to reach out to someone and knowing how.
-However, think about it this way – there is no exact right thing on what to say, and also try to remember that the worst thing that could happen is that they could say no, or they could already be booked for the date you have in mind.
+I think this is the hardest part, having the courage and confidence to reach out to someone and knowing how.
+Keep in mind that the worst thing that could happen is they could say no, or that they won’t be available.
 Some vendors might even say no because they don’t like your work, or don’t think you have a large enough following.
-If people aren’t reaching out to you be start reaching out to vendors, and do’t get discouraged.
+Don’t let this discourage you.
 All of us started somewhere.
 The most important thing to keep in mind when reaching out to vendors is letting them know what they will get out of it.
-Let them know that would gladly share your images from the shoot with them in exchange for credit of your work when they share on social media.
+Let them know that you will gladly share your images from the shoot with them in exchange for their product and credit when they share on social media.

 So far, we have 9 creatives involved, along with the venue Carlee Farms that is hosting us.
 Would love to know if you would be interested in offering your services and joining us!
 We would be so lucky to have you!